 Chamber Music Beginnings introduces New York City public school children from all five boroughs to chamber music.
 Junior high and high school student ensembles compete in the Young Ensembles program for the opportunity to be coached by CMS artist and then to experience the thrill of performing in Alice Tully Hall.
 The Student Producers is a unique program for high school students, offering them the chance to create and produce their own programs for their peers.
 The program was featured in a New York Times Arts and Leisure feature.
 Meet the Music! is a popular concert series drawing families together for a humorous and entertaining approach to classical music.
 Inside Chamber Music offers the interested layman a series of in-depth lectures that are tied to CMS’ public performances.
 All together, these programs demonstrate the leadership role CMS plays in assuring continued growth in the number of lives touched by chamber music.

 CMS launched its own national radio series in the 2003-2004 season.
-This series of thirteen one hour programs featured live performances by CMS.
-In its first season, the series was picked up by 245 commercial and non-commercial stations throughout the country.
-The series has since been expanded to twenty-six programs.
+This series, originally consisting of thirteen one-hour programs, has since expanded to fifty-two programs.
+Each features live performances by CMS.
+In its first season, the series was picked up by 245 commercial and non-commercial stations throughout the country, and can now be heard internationally as well.

 In addition, performances from CMS are featured regularly on American Public Media’s series Performance Today.